samuelSoler99/BiomeMakersChallenge/Readme.md

 ## Time limit

 Feel free to complete any of the challenges
-(you could add extra functionality if there is some skill you want to show us).
+(you could add extra functionality if there is some skill you want to show us as the docker request asked below).
-We value your time so this challenge should take about **1 hour** to complete it.

 ## Usage